Ellwood City, Pennsylvania

-Ellwood City is a borough primarily in Lawrence County, Pennsylvania, United States, with a small district in Beaver County.
-The population was 7,031 at the 2020 census.
-Ellwood City lies 30 mi northwest of Pittsburgh and 8 mi southeast of New Castle within the New Castle micropolitan area.
+Ellwood City is a borough primarily in Lawrence County, Pennsylvania, United States.
+With a small district extending into Beaver County, it lies along the Connoquenessing Creek just east of its confluence with the Beaver River.
+The population was 7,642 at the 2020 census.
+Ellwood City lies 30 mi northwest of Pittsburgh and 8 mi southeast of New Castle within the Pittsburgh metropolitan area.

+History

 In the past, Ellwood City sustained many heavy industries such as steel tube mills, steel car works, building stone and limestone quarries, foundries and machine shops, and coal mining.
+Ellwood City is named after businessman Isaac L. Ellwood.

 Geography

 Ellwood City is located at 40.860983°N 80.284849°W (40.860983, -80.284849).
 According to the United States Census Bureau, the borough has a total area of 2.4 mi2, of which 2.3 mi2 is land and 0.1 mi2, or 2.09%, is water.

 The (roughly) 0.3 mile-diameter Pittsburgh Circle within the city was once a bicycle-racing track, as the city historically manufactured steel for bicycles.